-Maybe you noticed people walking in your direction that look a bit out of place, you go to your car in a parking lot and noticed there are people hanging around it or people doing nothing in the car or van next to yours.
-Maybe when you’re leaving for work you noticed that delivery van that is been parked for hours two houses down still has people sitting in it looking around the neighborhood.
+You notice people walking in your direction that look a bit out of place.
+Suppose you go to your car in a parking lot and noticed there are people hanging around it or people doing nothing in the car or van next to yours.
+Perhaps one morning when you’re leaving for work you notice a delivery van that is been parked for hours two houses down.
+The people sitting in it have been looking around the neighborhood.

 When you notice something that isn’t right, you go into condition orange, a state of heightened awareness and focus.
 This is the time to start creating distance between you and the possible threat to you or your family.
 Maybe you are on the street and now you changed direction to try to avoid any trouble.
 If you have entered a convenience store and see what could be a robbery going down, you head for the door.

 You need to start thinking about what you might do if that potential threat becomes an actual threat.
 You won’t necessarily draw a weapon or stomp on the gas pedal and run a light, but you will start thinking about your next step should things go sideways.
 Maybe you place your hand on your weapon just in case.
 Most of the time, the potential threat will turn out to be nothing at all, and you will return to condition yellow.